 1.4.
-A summary of the major construction activities undertaken in this reporting period is shown in Table 1.1.
+A summary of major construction activities provided by the Contractor in this reporting period is shown in Table 1.1.
 The construction programme is presented in Appendix B.

-Table 1.1 Summary of the construction Activities Undertaken during the Reporting Month.
+Table 1.1 Summary of Construction Activities provided by Contractor during this Reporting Month.